mavenlink/brainstem/README.md

 In Rails 3 it was acceptable to write scopes like this: `scope :popular, where(:popular => true)`.
 This was deprecated in Rails 4 in preference of scopes that include a callable object: `scope :popular, -> { where(:popular) => true }`.

-If your scope does NOT take any parameters, this can cause a problem with Brainstem if you use a filter that delegates to that scope in y our presenter. e.g., `filter :popular`.
+If your scope does not take any parameters, this can cause a problem with Brainstem if you use a filter that delegates to that scope in your presenter. (e.g., `filter :popular`).
 The preferable way to handle this is to write a Brainstem scope that delegates to your model scope:

 ```ruby
 filter :popular do |scope|